Havoc in Heaven: International

 Although it was never released in most European countries, it was once broadcast on Swedish television during the mid-1980s with Hans Alfredson, who described scene for scene on what was happening onscreen.
 It also aired two or three times in the former Soviet Union in the 1980s, and became very popular among the young.
 It was also shown in Denmark in the 1980s, voiced by Povl Dissing, and in Germany in 1980.
 It was also broadcast by the BBC in 1980, 1981 and 1983.
 The version broadcast is a longer edit than that of the 40th Anniversary DVD (approximately 107 minutes) and contains several extended and omitted scenes.
 In 1981, the movie was presented at the Cannes Film Festival in the "Hors compétition" category.

 A fan-restoration project has completed restoring the film to its original length by splicing together several sources of the film (commercial releases and VHS recordings of original broadcasts).

 Influence

 The name of the movie (大闹天宫) became a colloquialism in the Chinese language to describe someone making a mess.
 Countless cartoon adaptations that followed have reused the same classic story Journey to the West, yet many consider this 1964 iteration to be the most original, fitting and memorable.

-Around the time of its release, the film was also used as a joke metaphor for the "havoc" being caused by Mao Zedong (the monkey) in "heaven" (China).
+Around the time of its release, the film was also used as a joke metaphor for the "havoc" being caused by Mao Zedong (the monkey) in "heaven" (China), according to pundit Jonathan Clements.

-Sequels
+Sequels and spin-offs

 At least two loose sequels were produced subsequently: